 Another one of the best places to visit in Seoul is Changdeokgung and its “Secret Garden.”
-You’ll find this spot to be a breath of fresh air after battling the crowds at Gyeongbokgung Palace and other famous places.
+You’ll find this spot to be a breath of fresh air after battling the crowds at Gyeongbokgung Palace and other famous places in Seoul.
 It’s pretty nice throughout the year, so be sure to make some time for Changdeokgung.

 Nightlife seekers and foreign foodies in and around Seoul head to Itaewon or Hongdae, but not many mention the Central Asia District.
-Found near Dongdaemun History and Culture Park Station, “Little Russia” is one of the coolest places to visit in Korea.
+Found near Dongdaemun History and Culture Park Station, “Little Russia” is one of the coolest places to visit for ethnic food in Seoul and all of Korea.
 You’ll see alleyways full of eateries and the country’s rarest collection of Central Asian fare.

 Even more unknown than the Central Asia District, is Little Tokyo.
 Tucked away in a tiny neighborhood, hardly anyone really knows about this small collection of Japanese-style pubs and sushi shops.
 Get there via Ichon Station and this charming little district might take up a lot of your time, as you try to figure out whether this is still Seoul or Tokyo.